hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

 ![](img/CustomAnalyticsDashboards/10.png)

-* On the *Test Query* panel, we can define how the chart will display.
-We'll:
+* On the *Test Query* panel, we can define how the chart will display as a Pie Chart:
-  * *Output* - Display the chart as a pie chart.
+  * *Output* - Display the chart as a Pie Chart.
   * *Group By* - Select for grouping by type.
   * *Calculation* - Count of Requests.
   * *Annotate* - Show a legend.